awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-restore-secret.md

 ```
 At any time after the date and time that are specified in the `DeletionDate` field, AWS Secrets Manager permanently deletes the secret\.

+**Handy tip**
+If you have any doubts about whether a secret is still in use, you can create an Amazon CloudWatch alarm that alerts you to any attempt to access a secret during the recovery window\.
+For more information, see [Monitoring Secret Versions Scheduled for Deletion](monitoring.md#monitoring_cloudwatch_deleted-secrets)\.

 ------<a name="proc-restore-secret"></a>

 **To restore a secret that's scheduled for deletion**